ToC

 10. Contributed to the conceptual design and model creation of a 10,000 sq ft sustainable office building, which won a local architectural award, during a 6-month internship at EcoDesign Architects

-3. Write a full education section
+3. Write a detailed education section

 • degree title